saddavi/securevote-gcp-iac/docs/day2_detailed_plan.md

 echo "All tests passed!"
 ```

+## Day 2 API Container & Endpoint Testing Results (May 22, 2025)

+### Containerization & Startup

+- Successfully rebuilt Docker image for SecureVote API with native modules built inside the container.
+- Added `.dockerignore` to prevent host `node_modules` from being copied into the image.
+- Container now starts and logs show:
+  - Server running on port 8080 in production mode.
+  - Database connection initialization attempted.

+### API Endpoint Tests

+- **Health Check (`/health`)**: Responds with `{ "status": "healthy", "database": "disconnected", ... }` (API is up, but DB is not connected).
+- **Auth Register/Login (`/api/auth/register`, `/api/auth/login`)**: Both return `ECONNREFUSED 127.0.0.1:5432` (API cannot connect to Postgres DB; expected since DB/Cloud SQL Proxy is not running locally).
+- **Elections/Results/Votes Endpoints**: Elections returns same DB error; Results/Votes return `Cannot GET` (likely require POST or are not implemented as GET).

+### Summary

+- API containerization and native module issues are resolved.
+- API is running and responds to requests.
+- Database connectivity is not available in this test environment (expected for local-only run without DB/proxy).
+- Next: Integrate with Cloud SQL Proxy or test in a full environment for DB-connected endpoints.

 ## Integration with Existing Infrastructure

 All of these components integrate seamlessly with your existing GCP infrastructure: